decidim/decidim/decidim-dev/lib/decidim/dev/assets/participatory_text.md

 # Summary

-We use here a main title again for the summary because we don't know what will happen when having many main titles in one document.
+We use here a main title again for the summary because we do not know what will happen when having many main titles in one document.

 Also, utf-8 characters should be supported.
 For example: "Cançó de Sangtraït".